urbanairship/android-library/urbanairship-debug/README.md

 ## Adding Screens

-Right now we are using Activities instead of the navigation architecture component for navigation because we are currently not using AndroidX.
-To start, define the screen with an activity entry point.
-Add the activity to the manifest.
-If you want the screen to be added to the top level debug screen, update `res/xml/screens.xml` with the new screen.
-Example:
+The debug library makes use of the Navigation Component.
+To add a new screen, define a fragment, add the fragment to the navigation graph in `res/navigation/ua_debug.xml`, and add a new top level entry to `res/xml/screens.xml`:

 ```
    <entry
-        description="@string/event_view_description"
+        description="@string/new_description"
-        activity="com.urbanairship.debug.event.EventActivity"
+        title="@string/new_title"
-        title="@string/event_view_title" />
+        navigationId="@id/newFragment"/>
 ```

 The DebugManager class is initialized during takeOff and has the same lifecycle calls as any other AirshipComponent.
 If a debug screen needs any initialization done, use this class as the entry point.